USCCA Review [for 2024] | Written by a Firearms Attorney

 This can be scary because it could mean that if you were found guilty then your incident wasn’t lawful self defense and you could be on the hook for all money paid.

-Our final thoughts: With their new policy with its unlimited coverage for your defense and their training and resources, we think that the USCCA is a strong contender for your concealed carry insurance.
+With their new policy having unlimited coverage for your defense and their training and resources, I think that the USCCA is a strong concealed carry insurance.
+I personally didn’t choose them for my CCW insurance (I selected this one), however, my business partner did.

 USCCA PROS AND CONS